-Romesco sauce pairs very well with fish – halibut, snapper, cod, grilled, or breaded – you name it.
-It also works well with bread and vegetable crudites.
+Get ready to experiment with this sauce as it has many potential use cases in the kitchen.
+Spicy romesco sauce pairs very well with fish – halibut, snapper, cod, grilled, or breaded, you name it.
+It also works well as a dipper with crusty bread and vegetable crudites.
 Traditionally this sauce is served with Catalonian green onions (called calcots in Catalon).
-But it also works well with asparagus, summer squash, and zucchini, just to name a fe options.
+But it also pairs perfectly with asparagus, summer squash, and zucchini, just to name a few vegetable options.

 Spicy Romesco Sauce